Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models: Abstract

 \section{Abstract}

-Statistical inference in the high dimensional settings has recently attracted enormous attention from the literature.
-However, most of the published work focuses on the parametric linear regression problem.
+Statistical inference in high dimensional settings has recently attracted enormous attention within the literature.
+However, most published work focuses on the parametric linear regression problem.
 This paper considers an important extension of this problem: statistical inference for high dimensional sparse nonparametric additive models.
-To be more specific, this paper develops a methodology for constructing a probability density function on the set of all candidate models.
-This methodology can also be applied to construct confidence intervals for the model parameters and confidence bands for the additive functions.
-This methodology is derived using the generalized fiducial inference framework.
-It is shown that results produced by the proposed methodology enjoy correct asymptotic frequentist property.
+To be more precise, this paper develops a methodology for constructing a probability density function on the set of all candidate models.
+This methodology can also be applied to construct confidence intervals for various quantities of interest (such as noise variance) and confidence bands for the additive functions.
+This methodology is derived using a generalized fiducial inference framework.
+It is shown that results produced by the proposed methodology enjoy correct asymptotic frequentist properties.
 Empirical results obtained from numerical experimentation verify this theoretical claim.
-Lastly, the methodology is applied to a gene expression data set and discovered new findings for which most existing methods based on parametric linear modeling failed to observe.
+Lastly, the methodology is applied to a gene expression data set and discovers new findings for which most existing methods based on parametric linear modeling failed to observe.

 Keywords: confidence bands, confidence intervals, generalized fiducial inference, large $p$ small $n$, variability estimation